riskframe/ai-rmm/framework/map-4.2.md

 ### Map 4.2.4.
 Document Internal Risk Control Implementation and Effectiveness.

+Capturing the implementation and effectiveness of internal risk controls is crucial for maintaining a secure AI system.
+Documentation should detail the measures taken to address identified risks, including descriptions of implemented controls, their functionality, and integration into the system.
+Additionally, the documentation should assess the effectiveness of these controls, highlighting any gaps or areas needing improvement.
+Regular updates to this documentation ensure that the risk control strategy remains robust and aligned with evolving threats and system requirements.

+Documenting the implementation and effectiveness of internal risk controls involves creating detailed records outlining the rationale behind implemented measures and establishing a process for ongoing evaluation.
+Tracking the effectiveness of these controls is achieved through regular audits, incident reports, and soliciting feedback from users and stakeholders.
+Continuously adapting and refining risk control measures ensures the AI system remains resilient to evolving threats and challenges.

 #### Sub Practices

 1. Create comprehensive documentation that outlines the implemented internal risk control measures, their rationale, and the process for ongoing evaluation.